MrKahr/VimConfig/README.md

 # VimConfig
-My Current Vim Configuration
+My Current Vim Configuration.

 ## Current features
-[x] code highlighting
+- [x] Code highlighting

+### Disclaimer
+The config file is a reflection of me trying to learn more about vim.
+It does not represent best practices.